Can Stress Cause Schizophrenia?

 The prevalence of substance use disorders in people with schizophrenia tends to be considerable, with some studies indicating that up to 47% of schizophrenic patients have serious problems with substance or alcohol use during their lifetime, compared to 16% of the general population.

-This relationship appears to be bi-directional, and scientists are still exploring how schizophrenia might cause substance use disorders and how some substances can encourage the onset of psychosis in some individuals
+This relationship appears to be bi-directional, and scientists are still exploring how schizophrenia might cause substance use disorders and how some substances can encourage the onset of psychosis in some individuals.

 The relationship between sleep and schizophrenia may also be bi-directional in nature.
 Research reveals that most people with schizophrenia report having comorbid sleep disorders, such as insomnia, restless legs syndrome, and sleep apnea.
 Further, data indicates that sleep disruptions may predict and precede the onset of psychotic symptoms.

-Potential integration of stress management strategies into schizophrenia treatment
+Stress management strategies for schizophrenia treatment

 Stress management strategies can be used in conjunction with therapy and medication as part of a comprehensive treatment approach for schizophrenia, enhancing the effectiveness of therapy sessions and helping individuals apply what they learn in treatment to their daily lives.